GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 %GTK_DIALOG_MODAL flag, and connecting to the #GtkDialog::response signal.

+### Stop using GtkBuildable API

+All the GtkBuildable API was made private, except for the getter function to retrieve the buildable ID.
+If you are using gtk_buildable_get_name() you should replace it with gtk_buildable_get_buildable_id().

 ## Changes to consider after the switch

 GTK 4 has a number of new features that you may want to take